Timothy Woods

 A digital smoker uses an electric heating element that makes it easier to monitor the temperature range.

-The major downside of electric smokers is that you don’t get that charcoal or traditional wood taste as a digital smoker will produce less smoke than charcoal grills.
+The major downside of an electric smoker is that you don’t get that charcoal or traditional wood taste as a digital smoker will produce less smoke than charcoal grills.

 However, the upside is that there is generally less in the way maintenance as less smoke leads to less residue.

-Electric smokers are also more versatile as these can be used for roasting as well as smoking and are becoming more popular (3).
+Electric smokers are also more versatile as they can be used for roasting as well as smoking and are becoming more popular (3).

 Pros